 Yes.
-Member States are required to tag selected spatial data sets that have regional or national coverage and are considered to be the national or regional reference data set for the given theme or spatial object type(s).
+Member States are required to tag selected spatial data sets that have an intended regional or national coverage.
 Territorial coverage might be limited for different reasons e.g. non-existence of the spatial object in a certain area, missing data or data omission.
 The metadata "Lineage" element should be used to document missing data or omission in the data.
+See Annex I for a more detailed definition of these keywords.